mkobayas/dcoll/README.md

 ## DistributedOneToMany

-Distributed OneToMany is useful for managing huge size one to many relation data on JDG.
+Distributed OneToMany is useful for managing huge size one to many relational data on JDG.
 It divide many data into distributed bucket.
 This structure is suitable for Distribute Excetution.